Jun Li, MD, PhD

 Dr. Jun Li’s research has two arms – basic science in his laboratory (Research Lab) and clinical research.
-Research in our lab is focused on acquiring a better understanding of Schwann cell biology and inherited peripheral nervous diseases.
+Research in our lab focuses on acquiring a better understanding of myelin biology and how axon degenerates and demyelination takes place in peripheral nervous diseases.
 We investigate how myelinating Schwann cells interact with axons and how genetic mutations in various types of inherited peripheral neuropathies - also known as Charcot-Marie-Tooth diseases (CMT) - alter the molecular signaling between the two types of cells.
 We hope that these investigations will lead to molecular targets for developing therapeutic interventions.

 With respect to our clinical studies, Dr. Li directs a CMT clinic that is specifically designated to the patients with inherited neuropathies.
 This multi-disciplinary clinic occurs weekly at University Health Center.
-We are interested in genotype/phenotype correlation, identification of novel genes causing CMT, and use of human skin biopsy as a minimally invasive tool in evaluation of peripheral pathology.
+We are interested in genotype/phenotype correlation, identification of novel genes causing CMT, and use of quantitative MRI and human skin biopsy as a minimally invasive tool in evaluation of nerve pathology.
 In addition, we are a part of the NIH funded Rare Disease Clinical Research Network - Inherited Neuropathies Consortium.
-If you are interested in our CMT studies, please contact our study coordinator Melody Gilroy at firstname.lastname@example.org or call 313-966-0473.
+If you are interested in our CMT studies, please contact our study coordinator Sadaf Saba at firstname.lastname@example.org or call 313-966-0473.
 For patients who are interested in visiting our CMT clinic, please contact Theodora Nwamba; Tel: 313-745-5124; email@example.com.

 Awards & Honors